Mansi242401/Sales_analysis/README.md

 # Sales_analysis

-In this project, we are analysing monthly sales data of a store selling electronic products in multiple cities across United States.
+In this project, we are analysing monthly sales data, for an year, of a store, selling electronic products in multiple cities across United States.
 We are answering following questions:

 1. What was the best month for Sales and how much was revenue in that month?